MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-options-for-office-for-mac.md

 Whichever deployment method you decide to use, the following information can help you plan your Office for Mac deployment.

-- **Side-by-side installations** You can't have two different versions of Office installed on a Mac.
+- **Side-by-side installations:** You can't have two different versions of Office installed on a Mac.
 For example, you can't install Office LTSC for Mac 2021 on the same Mac where Office for Mac (from a Microsoft 365 or Office 365 subscription plan) is already installed.

 - **Deploying individual apps:**  Installer package files for individual applications, such as Word or Excel, are available to download from the Office Content Delivery Network (CDN).
 For links to those files, see [Most current packages for Office for Mac](/officeupdates/update-history-office-for-mac#most-current-packages-for-office-for-mac).

+- **Microsoft Teams** Teams is included as part of the installer packages for the Office suite.
+If you don't want Teams included as part of the installation, you can [download this installer package](https://go.microsoft.com/fwlink/p/?linkid=525133), which doesn't include Teams.

-- **Activation:** To use Office on a Mac, it needs to be activated.
+- **Activation:** To use Office on a Mac, Office needs to be activated.
 Before you deploy, review the information about [how activation works](overview-of-activation-for-office-for-mac.md) for Office for Mac.

-- **Uninstalling:** If you need to uninstall Office from a Mac, you can [follow these steps to completely remove](https://support.microsoft.com/office/ec3aa66e-6a76-451f-9d35-cba2e14e94c0) Office for Mac.
+- **Uninstalling:** If you need to uninstall Office from a Mac, you can [follow these steps to completely remove Office](https://support.microsoft.com/office/ec3aa66e-6a76-451f-9d35-cba2e14e94c0).
 Unfortunately, there is no program to uninstall Office from a Mac automatically.

 ## Upgrade to Office for Mac or to Office 2019 for Mac